simoncblyth/opticks/sysrap/SOPTIX.rst

-The SOPTIX,SCUDA,SMesh,SGLFW structs were developed to learn how to implement a triangulated geometry workflow with the NVIDIA OptiX 7+ API and also to allow OpenGL rendering of the triangulated geometry.
+The SOPTIX,SCUDA,SMesh,SGLFW structs were developed to learn how to implement a triangulated geometry workflow with the NVIDIA OptiX 7+ API and also to implement interactive OpenGL rendering of the triangulated geometry.

 Structs